NEFSC/READ-SSB-Lee-RFAdataset/documentation/output_documentation/output_data_description.md

 2	| 2017|	2|	FISHING|	1|	111111|	**2830508**|	**2830508**|*1240510*
 2|	2017|	2|	FISHING|	1|	222222|	**2830508**|	**2830508**|*1589998*

 We use permit and ownership data from the current year (**ap_year= YYYY**) to link together permits into firms.
 We use permit holdings on **June 1**  of the **current year** to construct the PLAN_CAT variables.
 These take on the value of "1" if a permit held a “PLAN_CAT” and 0 otherwise.
-These may be useful is quickly determining the regulated entity.
-We use dealer plus clam processor report data from years **YYYY-3** through year **YYYY-1** to construct commercial revenues.
+These may be useful to quickly determine if an entity is regulated.
+We use dealer plus clam processor report data from years **YYYY-5** through year **YYYY-1** to construct commercial revenues.
 VTR data combined with recreational survey data are used to construct for-hire revenues.

 Analysis required by the Regulatory Flexibility Act should use the Affiliate_id, year, and permit fields to correctly group fishing vessels into entities.
 All other data is provided as a convenience.